-Requirement to analyse samples from food producing animals and their products for residues of veterinary medicines and prohibited substances.
+Requirement to analyse samples from food producing animals for residues of veterinary medicines and prohibited substances.

 The programme covers